-If there is one verb that inspires and motivates me to go further, and to do more of what I am doing, it’s without contest the verb “be”.
-I believe that what we really want to achieve determines what we become in life — hence the where there is a will there is a way quote.
-But as I also had the time, while staying at home to take care of my kids, to plan my future, to clearly see where I want to be when in three years from now when my eldest will reach the needed level of autonomy, and where I will finally be able to work full time.
+‘Be’ is that one verb that inspires and motivates me to go further, and as well as to do more of what I am doing.
+I believe that what we really want to achieve in life determines what we become, hence the where there is a will there is a way quote.
+But as I also had the time, while staying at home to take care of my kids, to plan my future, to clearly see where I want to be when my children will finally be autonomous, and where I’ll finally be able to work full time.

 If only I could make a wish to see all of my dreams come true, wouldn’t it be marvellous?
 But for a dream to come true it demands efforts, and lots of it, for it is not magic.
 I believe that to achieve what we want in life there needs to be a combination of great passion, hunger to acquire the knowledge of the thing sought after, practice with great endeavour, imperturbable focus, clarity about what you want to achieve, and lots of patience and efforts.
-To surpass oneself as to beat the odds is achievable, starting from scratch anything that you’ve never learned before is possible, you can if only you give yourself the means to succeed, then the magic can really work.
+To surpass oneself as to beat the odds is achievable, starting from scratch anything that you’ve never learned before is possible; you can, if only you give yourself the means to succeed, then the magic can really work.

 I can do it, I got the time to learn to do it, I have the necessary ambitious determination and rage to achieve what I want; I am enough down to Earth to know that my work will never look like those great authors that I admire and respect so much, but I know that I can become an independent author as I blog my way online.
-And even if for whatever reasons it doesn’t work as I’ve planned, at least I know that I tried, and that I’ll come out of this experience more stronger than I have ever been.
+And even if for whatever reasons it doesn’t work as I’ve planned, at least I know that I tried, and that I’ll come out of this experience stronger than I have ever been.

 I know that my eccentricity seems too much, but I don’t think that I am disturbing anyone by trying to achieve my writing goals through my own means.
-And though it seems difficult for me right now, I am confident that gradually as I go my way the needed doors will open for me; it will be level by level, little by little, and I will finally get there one day or another, because writing is what I really want to do, to become an author and blogger is what I aspire to be, and making money online is what I want.
+And though it seems difficult for me right now, I am confident that gradually as I go my way the right doors will open for me; it will be level by level, little by little, and I will finally get there one day or another, because writing is what I really want to do, to become an author and blogger is what I aspire to be, and making money online is what I really want.